wp-graphql/wp-graphql-woocommerce/docs/handling-user-session-and-using-cart-mutations.md

 ---
 title: "Handling User Session and Using Cart Mutations with WooGraphQL"
-description: "Discover how to manage user sessions and perform cart mutations using WooGraphQL and WPGraphQL in your headless WooCommerce application for a smooth shopping experience."
+description: "Discover how to manage user sessions and perform cart mutations using WPGraphQL for WooCommerce and WPGraphQL in your headless WooCommerce application for a smooth shopping experience."
 keywords: "WooGraphQL, WPGraphQL, WooCommerce, GraphQL, user session, cart mutations, headless, shopping experience"
 author: "Geoff Taylor"
 ---